 Sarah

 Cumbria and the Lake District is a foodie paradise!
 From cosy pubs to high-end restaurants and from local treats to world cuisine, there really is a range to suit everyone.
-There are an incredible seven Michelin Star restaurants in the Lake District with Cumbria being the county with the most Stars in the UK.
-Read on to find out more about these restaurants with updated information as of 21st January 2022.
+There are an incredible eleven Michelin Star restaurants in the Lake District, and Cumbria boasts the honour of being the UK county with the most stars.

 What is a Michelin Star?